President, CEO and NALAC Board Member

 Jody Sarkozy-Banoczy is an independent grant-writing consultant based in the Washington D.C. area.
 Her expertise lies in the arts and Native community development field.
 She has 15 years of experience and success writing grants to several foundations and federal agencies including the CDFI Fund, Administration for Native Americans, USDA, HUD and others.
 She is the former director of development for First Nations Oweesta Corporation and her work supports organizations focused on Native artist entrepreneurship, small business development, youth, leadership and affordable housing.

 Anna Laflin is an artist from Houston, Texas who recently graduated in May 2019 from Trinity University with a Bachelor of Science degree in both Studio Art and Business Administrative Marketing.
 Currently, Anna is the Development Associate at the National Association of Latino Arts and Culture (NALAC) and the Director of Attendee Experience for TEDx Trinity University; a student-run organization dedicated to fostering creation and change by giving students, faculty, and alumni the opportunity and forum to share their ideas and learn from others.
 Prior to working at NALAC, she worked at the Museum of Fine Arts, Houston.
 As a multi-ethnic artist, Anna is passionate about breaking the glass ceiling in the business and art world for minorities and hopes to one day create a community for people of color to come together to discuss ideas and express themselves through the fine arts.

 Programs and Technology Support Technician

 Armani Villarreal is the Programs and Technology Support Technician at NALAC.
-She is a Graphic Designer, IT Technician and Creative from Brownsville, Texas.
-Armani is currently attending Southwest School of Art for Graphic Design.
-As an artist from La Frontera, she is driven to using art and expression as a tool for social justice and awareness.
-Her passion for social mindfulness grew as she became socially engaged while interning and volunteering with Las Imaginistas, Taller de Permiso, and Cartlotta K. Petrina Cultural Center in Brownsville, Texas.
+She is a Graphic Designer, Technologist and Creative from Brownsville, Texas.
+As an artist from La Frontera, she is driven to using art and technology as a tool for social change.
+Her passion for social mindfulness grew as she became socially engaged while collaborating with Las Imaginistas, Taller de Permiso, and Cartlotta K. Petrina Cultural Center in Brownsville, Texas.